kasir-barati/graphql-js-ts/docs/execution-from-inside.md

 ## Resolvers

-<a href="#fourArgumentsOfAnyResolverFunction" id="fourArgumentsOfAnyResolverFunction">#</a> A resolver function receives four arguments:
+<a href="#fourArgumentsOfAnyResolverFunction" id="fourArgumentsOfAnyResolverFunction">#</a> A resolver function receives 4 arguments in this specific order:

 ```ts
 async function getTodo(